What Is the Student Away at School Discount?

 Frequently Asked Questions

-How do you prove the school is 100 miles from home to qualify?
+How do you prove to insurers that the school is 100 miles from home?

-Insurers verify that your kid lives at a college at least 100 miles from home.
+Before rewarding policyholders with the student away at school discount, Insurers verify that your kid lives at least 100 miles from home.
 They will ask you to prove it.
-The form this proof takes will likely depend on your insurer.
+The form this takes will likely depend on your insurer.
 The college address is the most obvious option.
 Your auto insurance provider can always verify the address on its own to ensure the mileage is correct.

-What is the maximum age allowed for the student away at school discount?
+What is the maximum age allowed for student discounts?

-This depends on your car insurance company Some insurers, such as State Farm, require that dependents be under the age of 25 to qualify.
-Progressive requires them to be under the age of 22 to be eligible.
+The oldest a student can be and still qualify depends on your car insurance company.
+Some insurers, such as State Farm, require that dependents must be under the age of 25.
+The age ceiling for Progressive’s distant student discount is 22.
 Each carrier has its own rules and requirements.
-So, read the details with care and don’t hesitate to ask your agent if you have any questions regarding eligibility.
+So, read the details and fine print with care and don’t hesitate to ask your agent if you have any questions regarding eligibility.

-The student away at school discount knocks a certain percentage off of your premium.
-The exact amount will vary based on a few factors.
-Most families save 5% to 10%, but precisely how much will ultimately depend on your insurance provider.
-Another factor might be your state’s rules.
+The exact amount this discount lowers rates will vary based on a few factors.
+Most families with college students in school see savings of 5% to 10%, but precisely how much depends on your insurance provider.
 Other factors might be your driving record, age, gender, and type of car you drive.
 Speak with your agent to get a rough estimate of how much you can save.

 Share: